Tips for College Students

 The following is to alert students to the need for immunization against certain diseases that are occurring more frequently in our state:

-Measles is a highly contagious viral disease, and antibiotics are not available to treat persons infected with this organism.
+Measles is a highly contagious viral disease, and medications are not available to treat persons infected with this organism.
 Outbreaks of this illness result in hospitalizations and/or death among college-aged persons.
 Based on this information, it is strongly recommended that students in higher education institutions have two doses of the vaccine prior to opening classes.
 Most adults have had only one dose.
 Measles vaccine is most often given in combination with vaccines for mumps and rubella, which are also caused by viruses.

 Polio immunization is not routinely recommended for persons 18 years of age or older.
 However, if global travel is planned, a physician should be contacted for specific recommendations.